Vinen88/todo-list-django-react/README.md

 - using alerts for notifications.
 - docker shoud be able to run whole thing, shoudnt need to restart after first run because database is slow to create.
 - all tasks are worth the same.
+- no notifications for tasks near due date.
+- due dates are entirely pointless at the moment, it would be nice to tie points to how far from due date in future.
+- userprofile endpoints arent super restful, it would be better if it was {base}/profile/{user_id}